appoptics/metrics-appoptics/README.md

 ### Coda Timers

-Coda Timers compose a Coda Meter as well as a Coda Histogram, so the values reported to Librato are the union of the values reported for these two metric types.
+Coda Timers compose a Coda Meter as well as a Coda Histogram, so the values reported to AppOptics are the union of the values reported for these two metric types.

 Given a Coda Timer with name `foo`, the following values are reported: